 In accordance with NYS OCFS DCCS Policy Statement 20-01, during this serious incident, while the medical needs of the injured/ill child are being met, the program must provide for the safety and supervision of the other children in care.
-You must immediately notify the injured/ill child's parent and OCFS.
+The regulations require programs to immediately call 911 for children who require emergency medical services; this includes directly after administering an epinephrine auto-injector to a child experiencing anaphylaxis or when no auto-injector is available.
+After contacting emergency medical services, you must immediately notify the injured/ill child's parent and OCFS.
 If you are unable to speak to the regulator assigned to your program, you must speak to another representative of the Office.
 Leaving a voicemail is not sufficient notification.